Your Parent Guide to Dealing With a Controlling Child

 • Ask how you can help them.

-The parent-child relationship with older children can be particularly challenging. Β There can be a fine line between being there when they need you and identifying when they want space to assert their independence.
-Teens are figuring out who they are and often feel the need for a sense of control in their own life, but don’t want to be controlled by their parents.
+Teens are figuring out who they are.
+Often, they feel the need for a sense of control in their own life, but don’t want to be controlled by their parents.

 The teen years can be a particularly hard time in a child’s life.
 Academic achievement is important, getting good grades requires focus and effort, so too does looking after their mental health and being sociable.

-Sometimes, a child who is a natural born leader can find their skills being inappropriately expressed.
-They can come across as controlling or bossy.
 Being a natural leader is a strength to harness and nurture.
-They may need some guidance on how to lead effectively but can you hand over some responsibility to them, allowing them to lead and work things out?
-A child who has a sense of control in areas that they have a strength in, will have less need to grasp it from every area.
+They may need some guidance on how to lead effectively.
+Can you hand over some responsibility to them, allowing them to lead and work things out?

-First of all, try to help them develop aΒ toleranceΒ towards things that they have no control over and support them to engage with the things they can control.
 In other words, can they learn to “sit with” that feeling of not being in complete control?
-It’s a really important skill.

 Do’s and Don’ts

-DoΒ acknowledge and validate your child’s feelings and beliefs.
+Do acknowledge and validate your child’s feelings and beliefs.
 You don’t have to agree with them.

-Don’tΒ get sucked into arguments.
-This will just escalate the problem. Β Try to remain calm.
+Don’t get sucked into arguments.
+This will just escalate the problem.
+Try to remain calm.

-DoΒ encourage them and help them to identify their areas of capability and strength.
+Do encourage them and help them to identify their areas of capability and strength.

-Don’tΒ label your teenager’s behaviour.
-Avoid saying β€˜you’re rude’, β€˜you never…’, ‘you always…’, you’re lazy’.
+Don’t label your teenager’s behaviour.
+Avoid saying ‘you’re rude’, ‘you never…’, ‘you always…’, you’re lazy’.

-DoΒ ensure a consistent approach to parenting.
+Do ensure a consistent approach to parenting.

-Don’tΒ tolerate abusive or illegal behavours.
+Don’t tolerate abusive or illegal behavours.

-DoΒ use positive language, even when situations are difficult.
+Do use positive language, even when situations are difficult.
 Remember to state things your teen does well before working on the things they don’t.
-For example, β€œIt’s much nicer when you talk to me calmly, I can hear you”, then β€œwhen you’re angry, do you feel heard?”
+For example, “It’s much nicer when you talk to me calmly, I can hear you”, then “when you’re angry, do you feel heard?”

-Don’tΒ make it about you.
+Don’t make it about you.
 If your teen is controlling, they’re trying to communicate something.

-DoΒ recognise when your teen has outgrown boundaries and requires a reset.
+Do recognise when your teen has outgrown boundaries and requires a reset.
 Your teen has more freedom, less fear and wants to test limits which can lead to power struggles.

 TAKE THE QUIZ!